GanbaruTobi/blog/content/python_f_strings_exec.md

 ```
 ![dis execution](././images/disexec3.png)

-In test one we can see the print being executed, but don't get mislead here, its already executed in the variable declaration line.
-The vaulue stored in tmp is null and therefore out execution evaluation is done on nothing (but its executed).
+In test one, we can observe that the print statement is executed, but it's important not to be misled.
+The execution of the print statement occurs during the variable declaration line.
+The value stored in tmp is None, and therefore our execution evaluation is performed on nothing (since it has already been executed).

-In the second example tmp is just formatted, no call happens.
+In the second example, tmp is merely being formatted, and no function call occurs.

-If we want to have a way to execute code from something like f" Exec {user-input}", we need a way to provide something thats not just seen as a string (LOAD CONST).
+If we desire a mechanism to execute code from something like f"Exec {user_input}", we need a way to provide something that is not solely interpreted as a string (LOAD CONST).

 ### Further tests

-We need to bind something to a variable that is being seen as a function or something that would have some hidden code executed.
-I could imagine two ways to do this.
-With a lambda function or with a class.
+We need to assign something to a variable that is interpreted as a function or something that triggers the execution of hidden code.
+I can envision two approaches to achieve this: using a lambda function or using a class.
-The problem with lamda is, that it defines tmp as a function, and the function call would need tmp()

 ```python
 tmp = lambda: print(1234)